msrivani/coding_interview/README.md

 b.
 How do you avoid duplicating code or introducing unneeded overhead?

 Achieved this by creating a Dolphin class by extending Animal class and implementing Swimming Behavior.
 This waty, dolphins are not a child of Fish class but they are animals which have swimming behavior

+#8.
+1. Can you model a butterfly?
+a.
+A butterfly can fly
+b.
+A butterfly does not make a sound

+Created a new cass Butterfly, which extends Animal and Implements flying Behavior